Graziano Mesina: Biography

-In July 2003, Mesina asked for pardon from the President of the Italian Republic, and on 25 November 2004, it was granted.
+In July 2003, Mesina asked for a pardon from the President of the Italian Republic, and on 25 November 2004, it was granted.
 On 24 November 2004, then-President of Italy Carlo Azeglio Ciampi pardoned Mesina, believing he "would turn over a new leaf".
 Mesina returned to Sardinia and opened a tourism company.
 On 10 June 2013, Mesina was arrested for drug trafficking.
 The Daily Telegraph reported that he "offered no resistance".
 On 12 December 2016, Mesina was sentenced to 30 years imprisonment, and also ordered the revocation of his pardon.
 Due to the expiry of the terms, Mesina was released on 7 June 2019.
 On 2 July 2020, Mesina was sentenced to 30 years in prison, but could not be found.
 In February 2021, Mesina was added to the list of most wanted fugitives in Italy.
 Mesina was arrested on 18 December 2021 in Desulo and brought to Badu 'e Carros.

+Mesina was released from prison on 11 April 2025, due to a diagnosis of terminal cancer.
+He died the next day at hospital, at the age of 83.